-After one to four days of recovery, you will be discharged home, likely with a prescription for pain medication, a prescription for physical therapy, and a follow-up appointment with your surgeon.
+You will be discharged within 48 hours and likely given a prescription for pain medication, a prescription for physical therapy, and a follow-up appointment with your surgeon.

 Based on articles by Dominique K. Kelly, MD, and Tiffany Tedore, MD, Regional Anesthesia Fellows, Hospital for Special Surgery